keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 - Fine-tuning a pretrained backbone
 - Training a image classifier from scratch

+KerasCV uses Keras 3 to work with any of TensorFlow, Pytorch and Jax.
+In the guide below, we will use the `jax` backend.
+This guide runs in TensorFlow or PyTorch backends with zero changes, simply update the `KERAS_BACKEND` below.

 We use Professor Keras, the official Keras mascot, as a visual reference for the complexity of the material: